 Most haven't much choice of what their work is going to be—only asking that there must be enough work of whatever type to pay the bills, to find the doctors or the clinics that care for working families.
 That’s what the Shirtwaist Triangle Factory Fire Commemoration was about.
 It's the effort that Judy Taylor's mural celebrates in Maine.

 Our country was built on hard work.
 But we are still a status-laden country, quick to put down those who work with their hands or perform tasks rather than invent new companies.
 We speedily glorify those with careers and patronize—remember Joe the Plumber?—or punish those with jobs.
 There are moments when I think the Red-Scare days of the 1950s are back with us, that we are afraid of the very word Workers.
 The governor of Maine is apparently petrified.
 According to the New York Times reporter, Steven Greenhouse, the governor ordered the mural removed “after receiving an anonymous fax saying it was reminiscent of ‘communist North Korea where they use these murals to brainwash the masses.’”

-What does gives me hope?
+What does give me hope?
 I offer the juxtaposition of two photographs.
 One is Susan’s memorial shirtwaist sculpture with the 146 names inscribed on it.
 The other is a picture taken on the 25th at one of memorial events in New York.
 The young women in the foreground of the photograph suggest to me that they know our history and they know our present.
 And that each of us must step up and move together to support all workers to ensure a future that looks better than today.